-Our last day in Prague was full of surprises as it started with the Sun finally showing up after 15 days of continuous cold, rain and overcast skies.
+My last day in Prague was full of surprises as it started with the Sun finally showing up after 15 days of continuous cold, rain, and overcast skies.

-Actually, we did not stay all that time in Prague but driving around many countries in Europe and every single day was like I said above.
-Sometime in the middle of the trip in Budapest, the weather forecast was announcing sunny days for the next three ones but it rained all the time!
+Actually, I did not stay all that time in Prague but driving around many countries in Europe and every single day was like I said above.
+Sometime, in the middle of the trip to Budapest, the weather forecast was announcing sunny days for the next three ones but it rained all the time!

 The Outskirts of Prag Seen From the Hill.

-With this in mind, we decided to take the last tour around the city before checking out the hotel and we drove around without a fixed destination until we arrived at what it seemed to be a big wall surrounding a castle.
-At first, we couldn’t see much but we decided to explore it a bit.
+With this in mind, I decided to take the last tour around the city before checking out the hotel and I drove around without a fixed destination until I arrived at what seemed to be a big wall surrounding a castle.
+At first, I couldn’t see much but I decided to explore it a bit.
 That wall was really big and promised something interesting.
-Barely we knew that we had just arrived at the gates of the Vyšehrad Castle!
-We had already heard about it but it remained forgotten in our visit to Prague.
-Now, it was right in front of us and… by accident!
+Barely I knew that I had just arrived at the gates of the Vyšehrad Castle!
+I had already heard about it but it remained forgotten in my visit to Prague.
+Now, it was right in front of me and… by accident!